keras-team/autokeras/README.md

 <p><a href="https://travis-ci.org/jhfjhfj1/autokeras"><img alt="Build Status" src="https://travis-ci.org/jhfjhfj1/autokeras.svg?branch=master" style="width: 90px"/></a>
 <a href="https://coveralls.io/github/jhfjhfj1/autokeras?branch=master"><img alt="Coverage Status" src="https://coveralls.io/repos/github/jhfjhfj1/autokeras/badge.svg?branch=master" style="width: 99px"/></a></p>

-Auto-Keras is an open source software library for automated machine learning (AutoML) based on Keras.
+Auto-Keras is an open source software library for automated machine learning (AutoML).
 The ultimate goal of AutoML is to allow domain experts with limited data science or machine learning background easily accessible to deep learning models.
 Auto-Keras provides functions to automatically search for architecture and hyperparameters of deep learning models.

+# Installation

 To install the package please use the commend as follows:

     pip install autokeras

+# Example

 Here is a short example of using the package.